Update: This article was most recently updated May 2021 to reflect US road trip travel tips in 2021 amidst evolving conditions.

 Planning Tips & Where to Take a 2021 Road Trip

-1) Is It Safe to Plan a 2021 Road Trip in the US amidst Ongoing Pandemic Conditions?
+1) Is It Safe to Plan a 2021 Road Trip in the US amidst Lingering Pandemic Conditions?

-This is an important question on many prospective travelers minds.
+This is an important question on many prospective travelers minds as pandemic conditions still exist.
 And there’s no clear answer, as it’s often more a matter of opinion.
 So we’ll default to the CDC for official guidance as to whether a 2021 US road trip can be done safely in 2021.

 As of April 2, 2021, the CDC clearly states: